List of The Hunger Games characters: Peeta Mellark

 Peeta Mellark is a male tribute from District 12 in both the 74th and 75th Hunger Games.
 He is the same age as Katniss, with fair skin, blond hair, and blue eyes, characteristic of the town residents of District 12, whose middle-class merchants are slightly more well-to-do than those of the Seam.
-Peeta is the baker's son and lives with 2 older brothers, a quiet father, and a strict disciplinarian mother.
+Peeta is the baker's son and lives with two older brothers, a quiet father, and a strict disciplinarian mother.
+Growing up in the bakery helped Peeta to become "broad-shouldered and strong," which Katniss immediately theorized would force other tributes not to write him off in the arena.
 Peeta's favorite color is orange.
 His skills include physical strength, personal charm and charisma, public speaking, baking, and painting.
 He is also known for his kindness and generosity.
-He is highly intelligent and is always thoughtful, balancing Katniss' impulsiveness.
+He is highly intelligent and is always thoughtful, balancing Katniss's impulsiveness.
+He is described as handsome and even beautiful, with features as minuscule as his eyelashes capturing Katniss's attention.
 Peeta has been in love with Katniss ever since he first saw her during elementary school and declares his love for her during the pre-Games interview.
 Katniss believes this is a ploy to gain the support of sponsors to help them survive the Games.
-When they are young, Peeta saves Katniss and her family from starving to death by giving her bread, which he had accidentally burnt and his mother had beaten him for.
+When they were young, Peeta saves Katniss and her family from starving to death by giving her bread, which he had accidentally burnt, and his mother had beaten him for.
 Since then, he is known as the "boy with the bread" to Katniss.
-During the first game, he carefully comes up with a strategy to protect Katniss.
-As part of the strategy, he confesses his love for Katniss on TV in order to make her look desirable so she would have sponsors.
+During the first game, he carefully formulates a strategy to protect Katniss, part of which involves confessing his love for Katniss on TV in order to make her look desirable enough to have sponsors.
 Also, he decides to team up with the Careers and misleads them about Katniss.
 However, when the careers find this out, Peeta fights with them to save Katniss and is severely wounded.

 In the Quarter Quell, he volunteers to replace Haymitch Abernathy as the male tribute from District 12, so that he can protect Katniss in the arena.
 The only time Katniss can sleep without nightmares relating back to the Games is when she is being held in Peeta's arms.

 Peeta is captured by the Capitol at the end of the Quarter Quell and submitted to 'hijacking', a process of torture and brainwashing which gives him a fear of Katniss and effectively turns him into an assassination weapon against her.
 During the civil war, he is rescued and eventually rehabilitated by the rebels.
 After the Capitol is defeated, he returns to District 12 with Katniss and marries her.
-Fifteen years after the war, they have two children.
+Twenty years after the war, they have two children.